davidwhogg/LutzKelker/paper/README.md

 Give more examples of *Gaia* DR1 papers.

+This section is a good place to highlight the difference between likelihood and posterior estimators.
+One difference is that posterior estimators change badly with re-parameterizations, whereas likelihood don't.
+Another is that data can be combined at the likelihood level, but not at the posterior level

 ## Parallaxes at low signal-to-noise

 The correction dies at low signal-to-noise.
 What to do?
 Reject?
 This is point (4) in the abstract.